 Nippon Steel / Yawata Works

 Japan’s first modern steel making company established in Kitakyushu in 1901.
+Now, becoming

-the best steel maker with World-leading capabiities.
+the best steel maker with World-leading capabilities.
 Process of steel making can be learned to

 visit Blast Furnace and Hot rolling mill plants.

 Should you need further information please feel free to contact us.

-Your equiry can be sent by selecting the Enquiry Form link below.
+Your enquiry can be sent by selecting the Enquiry Form link below.